 - If you are applying for the first time 1 years private medical insurance policy

-You will apply for the resident visa online and simultaneously choose a date for an appointment at the regional police station (Antalya).
+You will apply for the resident visa online and simultaneously choose a date for an appointment at the regional police station (Kemer).
 To fill in the form you will need all the information in the documents listed above and will need to upload you digital passport photo file.
-At the end you must download a copy of the completed application form and print this off to take to your appointment together with the documents above.
+At the end you can pay the visa fee online and should download a copy of the completed application form and print this off to take to your appointment together with the documents above.

-Visit the police station at the time and day of your appointment to submit your file and pay the visa application fee.
-If you are lucky you will be able to finish this the same day.
-You will be given a paper to say you have an application approved but you will have to wait to get your actual visa card.
+Visit the foreigners immigration office for the time/day of your appointment to submit your file.
+You will be given a paper to say you have an application pending but you will have to wait to get your actual visa card.
 This will posted to you at your Turkish address in the application usually in around 2 weeks.

-The visa used to be a small blue book containing your details and photo but the system is now moving to photo card system.
+The resident visa is a bank card size photo card.
 You should carry your visa ID with you at all times and of course when leaving and re entering Turkey.

 The answer is simply no. In order to work in Turkey you will need your employer to apply for a Work permit on your behalf.

-Alternatively you can form a Turkish company and through this route obtain the right to work in your own company.
+Alternatively you can form a Turkish company and through this route obtain the right to run your own company.

 No. You are required to be married for a minimum of 3 years before you can apply to become a Turkish citizen.
 As a Turkish citizen you will have the right of residency and work.
 Initially therefore you will need to have a residents visa and if you plan to work, for anyone other than your partner, then you also need a work permit.